-The Effect of Job engagement as a mediation of Servant Leadership and IWB
+The effect of job engagement as a mediation of servant leadership and innovative work behavior

-Examining job engagement in the connection between servant leadership and innovative work behavior yielded a positive outcome.
-This study found that job engagement significantly mediates the relationship between servant leadership and IWB.
-When principals apply servant leadership principles, they help teachers build mutual trust because they understand their needs, especially during times of change.
+Examining job engagement in the light of the relationship between servant leadership and innovative work behavior revealed a positive outcome.
+The results of the study indicate that the level of engagement a person has in their job plays a significant role in the relationship between servant leadership and innovative work behavior.
+This suggests that an effective servant leader is able to motivate and inspire their team members to become more engaged in their work, which in turn leads to innovative behavior.
+When school principals apply servant leadership principles, they help teachers build mutual trust because they understand their needs, especially during times of change.
 Working as a servant principal creates a positive work environment that allows employees to grow and share ideas.
 A servant leader helps employees find meaning in their working lives, feel a sense of purpose, and enhance their emotional commitment.

-Social identity theory can also provide insights into the relationship between servant leadership, job engagement, and innovative work behavior (IWB).
+By utilizing social identity theory, we can gain valuable insights into the correlation between servant leadership, job engagement, and innovative work behavior (IWB).
+This understanding can prove to be highly beneficial for organizations looking to cultivate a work environment that fosters innovation and growth.
 According to this theory, individuals derive their sense of identity and self-worth from the groups they belong to (Hogg et al., 2017).
-When the school principls exhibit servant leadership behaviors, such as empathy, support, and empowerment, they foster a shared social identity among their staff.
+When the school principals exhibit servant leadership behaviors, such as empathy, support, and empowerment, they foster a shared social identity among their staff.
 This shared identity promotes a sense of belonging, trust, and commitment, which in turn enhances job engagement.